Gulnoza Matniyazova

 Gulnoza Jumaboy qizi Matniyazova (born 10 August 1994) is an Uzbekistani judoka.
 She competed at the 2016 Summer Olympics in the women's 70 kg event, in which she was eliminated in the first round by Katarzyna Kłys.
 She also competed in the women's 70 kg event at the 2020 Summer Olympics in Tokyo, Japan.

 At the 2019 Asian-Pacific Judo Championships held in Fujairah, United Arab Emirates, she won the silver medal in the women's 70 kg event.
 In the women's 70 kg event at the 2019 Military World Games held in Wuhan, China, she won one of the bronze medals.

-In 2021, she competed in the women's 70 kg event at the Judo World Masters held in Doha, Qatar.
+In 2021, she competed in the women's 70 kg event at the Judo World Masters held in Doha, Qatar, where she did not advance beyond her pool.